Customer satisfaction score: Definition

 CSAT score is a glimpse of how well your products and services match customer’s expectations.
 It is calculated from the feedback shared as responses to the multiple-choice questions.
 Though you can collect data in many ways, surveys are the most common form of data collection.

-How to measure customer satisfaction
+How to measure CSAT score?

 Understanding the CSAT score scale

 You’ll also want to avoid inverting your scale.
 People are programmed to view low as bad and high as good.
-By switching the values, with 1 being extremely satisfied and 5 being extremely unsatisfied, you risk respondents choosing the opposite of their real opinion on accident.
+By switching the values, with 1 being extremely satisfied and 5 being extremely unsatisfied, you risk respondents choosing the opposite of their real opinion by accident.